Skip to main content

 • Students will have the limit of submitting approximately 1,000 words to be reviewed for each given upload.
 Do not worry, if your assignment word count is above 1,000 words, you may submit sections you would like reviewed.
 Do not worry if it is a first draft.
 We will give thorough feedback.

 • Remember, we do not offer a proofreading service.
 In writing clinics, our tutors will work with you to address the key areas of concern in your work to help redraft and refine your assignment.
-However, our Editing and Proofreading resources in the Success Zone on Canvas will give you the skills needed to edit your own material.
+In addition, our Editing and Proofreading resources in the Success Zone on Canvas will give you the skills needed to edit your own material.

 • We do not cover referencing.
 The staff in the Boole Library would be happy to help you with this, you can find more information on their website by clicking here.
 We also recommend that you contact your department for the specific referencing style booklet.